ADAM CLAYTON MA MUKCP

 Jung’s legacy is vast, but several elements are central to how I work:

-• Understanding Complexes: Our lives are often shaped by 'complexes'—clusters of feelings and energies that can feel overwhelming.
-When we are in the 'grip' of a complex, we can feel helpless or 'tossed about' by our reactions.
+Understanding Complexes: Our lives are often shaped by 'complexes'—clusters of feelings and energies that can feel overwhelming.
+When we are in the 'grip' of a complex, we can feel helpless or 'tossed about' or 'possessed'

-• Finding Freedom: Therapy involves bringing these powerful clusters into awareness.
-As we dialogue with them, you gain the freedom to 'walk around' these parts of yourself, growing in consciousness rather than being driven by the unconscious.
+Finding Freedom from archetypal energies: Therapy involves bringing these powerful clusters into awareness.
+As we dialogue with them, you gain the freedom to 'walk around' these parts of yourself, growing in consciousness rather than being driven by the unconscious- even using energies 'homeopathically' to discover how symptoms can be treated as potenialities rather than enemies.

 Our collaborative work can shed light on several vital areas of your life:

-• The Inner Landscape: Exploring the relationship between inner masculine and feminine energies to better understand how we relate to parents and intimate partners, as well as our inner selves.
+Jung's term for the soul which often appear in gendered images.
+Exploring the relationship between inner masculine and feminine energies can help us to better understand how we relate to parents and intimate partners, as well as our inner selves.
+Working on masculine and feminine imagery is just one example of what Jung called 'holding the tension of the opposites'- the belief that freedom and balance is found through dialogue between polarised extremes.

 If you feel you are at a crossroads, I invite you to explore how these 'unlived' parts of your story can become sources of wisdom.